IT'S

 Garden Gnomes!

-Named after unique, native plants from the Great Lakes Region, each gnome comes with an
+Named after unique, native plants from the Great Lakes Region, each gnome comes with an identification card and garden tool of your choice.

 Check/Cash $8 Credit $9